madebyaris/wp-boilerplate-ars/prd.md

 *   Ensure the plugin is secure and follows WordPress security best practices.
 *   Provide a testing framework for ensuring code quality and reliability.
 *   Create comprehensive documentation for developers.
+*   Provide production-ready build tools for dependency isolation, internationalization, and distribution.

 ## 2. Overall Description